-A failure to file a claim appeal within 180 days of the denial (or 60 days for death claims) will serve as a bar to any claim for benefits or for other relief from the Trust.
+A failure to file a claim appeal within 180 days of the denial will serve as a bar to any claim for benefits or for other relief from the Trust.

 Appeal Procedures

 The procedures specified below shall be the exclusive procedures available to a participant who is dissatisfied with an eligibility determination or benefit award or who is otherwise adversely affected by an action of the Trust or its authorized claims payers.
 These procedures must be exhausted before a claimant may file suit under Section 502 (a) of ERISA.